A Strong Duality Principle for Equivalence Couplings and Total Variation: Applications

 \subsection{Stochastic Calculus}

-Our main application is a problem about Brownian motion, so for this subsection we assume that the reader has familiarity with the basics of stochastic calculus, as outlined in, say, \cite{RevuzYor}.
+Our first application concerns stochastic calculus, so for this subsection we assume that the reader has familiarity with the basic theory, as outlined in, say, \cite{RevuzYor}.
 For the setting, let us write $\Omega:=C_0([0,\infty),\R)$ for the usual Wiener space of continuous real-valued functions vanishing at zero, endowed with the topology of uniform convergence on compact sets.
 Also write $\W$ for the Wiener measure on $\Omega$, that is, the law of a standard Brownian motion.
-We introduce the following notion, which is our object of interest for the remainder of the subsection.